TCJulian/Data-Analyst-Nanodegree/Prosper-loans-Analysis/README.md

 # Repository for Exploratory Data Analysis Project

-This project consists of loading in a dataset performing EDA.
-During exploration, univariate, bivariate, and multivariate anslysis is done.
-Variables are plotted, tranformationed, and statistically summarized in orderto find interesting trends, patterns, or correlations.
+This project consists of performing EDA on a dataset.
+During exploration, univariate, bivariate, and multivariate analysis is done on a variety of features.
+Variables are plotted, tranformationed, and statistically summarized in order to find interesting trends, patterns, or correlations.

 The final report is best viewed in a browser through [this link](https://tcjulian.github.io/EDA_loans.html).